Wire-Network/wire-docs/docs/smart-contract-development/company-contract.md

 - This page assumes you are familiar with [Smart Contract Basics](./smart-contract-basics.md).

 :::warning[REMINDER]
-The install process sets up the wallet for the *root* user.
+The install process has already set up the wallet for the *root* user.
 To interact with clio, ensure **you are on the root user**.
-Run `sudo su -` to switch to the root user and before proceeding with the tutorial.
+Run `sudo su -` to switch to the root user before proceeding with the tutorial.
 :::

 ## Step-by-Step Guide to Creating a *Company Contract* Smart Contract